Tiwari-Niket/hospital-management-system/README.md

 # hospital_app

-A new Flutter project - Hospital Management System using Firebase.
+A New Flutter project - Hospital Management System using Firebase.

 ## Getting Started